 In this paper, we investigate the extent to which changes in labor market opportunities affect children's health.
-An extensive literature documents that negative shocks to labor market demand are, perhaps counter-intuitively, associated with reductions in mortality, and improvements in adult health.1 We know very little about how children's health responds to changes in labor market conditions, however.2 Understanding this relationship is important, as health in early life is increasingly appreciated as a significant input to human capital development, and a determinant of long-term health and socio-economic status (Almond and Currie, 2011).
-A contemporaneous relationship between labor market opportunities and children's health may, therefore, have important implications for the wellbeing of the next generation of workers.
+An extensive literature documents that negative shocks to labor market demand are, perhaps counter-intuitively, associated with reductions in mortality and improvements in adult health.
+We know very little, however, about how children's health responds to changes in labor market conditions.
+Understanding this relationship is important, as health in early life is increasingly appreciated as a significant input to human capital development and a determinant of long-term health and socio-economic status (Almond and Currie, 2011).
+A contemporaneous relationship between labor market opportunities and children's health may have important implications for the wellbeing of the next generation of workers.

-Economic theory does not provide clear predictions about the sign of this relationship.
-On the one hand, decreases in family income that typically accompany a labor market contraction should lead to reductions in parental investments in children's health.3 On the other hand, declining labor market opportunities are associated with reductions in the opportunity cost of parental time investments, which might increase children's health by causing parents to substitute parental care for market-based childcare (reducing their children's exposure to infectious diseases, for example) or through increases in other time-intensive health investments.
-Both recessions and individual job loss have been linked to declines in adult mental health (e.g. Dooley and Catalano, 1984; Dooley, Catalano and Rook, 1988; Fenwick and Tausig, 1994;
+Economic theory does not provide clear predictions about how changes in aggregate labor market conditions should affect child health.
+On one hand, the decreases in family income that typically accompany a labor market contraction might lead to reductions in parental investments in children's health.3 On the other hand, declining labor market opportunities are associated with reductions in the opportunity cost of parental time investments, which could lead to improvements in children's health by causing parents to substitute parental care for market-based childcare (reducing their children's exposure to infectious diseases, for example) or through increases in other time-intensive health investments.
+Meanwhile, both recessions and individual job loss have been linked to declines in adult mental health (e.g. Dooley and Catalano, 1984; Dooley, Catalano and Rook, 1988; Fenwick and Tausig, 1994; Schaller and Stevens,